andreabochicchio02/SmartBuildings/README.md

-# Smart Buildings Database Management System
+# Smart Buildings

 A comprehensive database management system for monitoring and managing smart buildings, including structural integrity, environmental conditions, construction projects, and disaster response capabilities.
+This project is entirely implemented using **SQL (Structured Query Language)** with MySQL as the database management system.

 **_Note: The entire project content is in Italian._**